JustinTArthur/vsfieldkit/docs/usage.rst

 ^^^^^^^^^^^^
 For most functions, just VapourSynth.
 The :py:func:`~vsfieldkit.fill_analog_frame_ends` function requires the FillBorders and either the ContinuityFixer or EdgeFixer plugins.
+Generating a resampling kernel with :py:func:`~vsfieldkit.kernels.prepare_nnedi3_chroma_upsampler` requires the nnedi3 plugin.

 Functions
 ---------